 Some aspects of the soil nutrient profile, or soil fertility, can be manipulated easily and effectively (e.g. phosphorus levels), while other aspects are more difficult to change and are better managed by working to the conditions (e.g. salinity).

 The only way to determine the soil nutrient profile is to undertake a soil test.
-This will reveal important attributes of soil fertility which may influence pasture species selection and fertiliser requirements.
+This will reveal important attributes of soil fertility that may influence pasture species selection and fertiliser requirements.

 Soil tests vary in complexity depending on producer requirements.
-When considering establishing a pasture, the key aspects usually tested are pH, level of salt, available phosphorus, available sulphur and exchangeable cations (Ca, Mn, Na and K).
+When considering establishing a pasture, the key aspects usually tested are pH, level of salt, available phosphorus, available sulphur and exchangeable cations (calcium, magnesium, sodium and potassium).

-The results from soil testing must be considered within the context of the local farm environment and it is advisable to have the results interpreted by a local FertCare accredited agronomist or consultant.
+The results from soil testing must be considered within the context of the local farm environment.
+It is advisable to have the results interpreted by a local FertCare accredited agronomist or consultant.

 A key outcome of soil analysis and interpretation is a fertiliser recommendation.
-Soil analysis prior to fertiliser application provides a guide to ensure the correct fertiliser application for the conditions, giving the pasture the best chance of becoming established and underpinning the investment in pasture improvement.
+Soil analysis prior to fertiliser application provides a guide to ensure the correct fertiliser application for the conditions.
+This gives the pasture the best chance of successful establishment and underpins the pasture improvement investment.

-By undertaking soil analysis prior to sowing producers can correct any soil fertility issues that may hinder pasture establishment.
-They can also implement an ongoing pasture management and fertiliser strategy to maintain pasture condition and maximise longevity without the need for regular soil testing.
+Undertaking soil analysis prior to sowing identifies any soil fertility issues that may hinder pasture establishment.
+The results can also provide a basis for ongoing pasture management and fertiliser strategies to maintain pasture condition and maximise longevity, without the need for regular soil testing.